dotnetconfig/dotnet-config/readme.md

 ```

-Since `.netconfig` supports multi-valued variables, you can retrieve them all
+Since `.netconfig` supports multi-valued variables, you can retrieve all entries as
 `ConfigEntry` and inspect or manipulate them granularly:

 ```csharp